Israel Aerospace invests in Dutch, Hungarian cyber firms

-JERUSALEM, June 27 State-owned Israel Aerospace Industries (IAI) said on Tuesday it was investing "millions" of dollars in two cyber companies in the Netherlands and Hungary.
+JERUSALEM, June 27 (Reuters) - State-owned Israel Aerospace Industries (IAI) said on Tuesday it was investing "millions" of dollars in two cyber companies in the Netherlands and Hungary.

 The investments are aimed at expanding IAI's cyber research and development and its global footprint in the field, it said.